 Skeleton Knight in Another World

 From one skeleton manga with OP MC to the next.
 Arc’s powers are pretty bone-tastic, considering he’s a skeleton knight and all.
-I’m talking super-fast bone regeneration, bone weapons that’ll leave your enemies quaking in their boots, and a sense of humor so dry, it makes the Sahara look like a Slip ‘N Slide.
+I’m talking super-fast bone regeneration, bone weapons that’ll leave your enemies quaking in their boots, and a sense of humor so dry, that it makes the Sahara look like a Slip ‘N Slide.
 He’s the world’s most bone-afide stand-up comedian.

-Seriously, an overpowered mc can get hacked to bits in battle, and then just stitch himself back together like it’s no biggie.
+Seriously, an overpowered MC can get hacked to bits in battle, and then just stitch himself back together like it’s no biggie.
 And don’t even get me started on his bone weapons.
 Arc can summon swords, spears, and all sorts of other pointy things made out of bone.

 But what sets him apart from other knights?
 He may have seen better days (or centuries, for that matter), but don’t underestimate Arc’s nurturing side.
 When he comes across a helpless baby dragon, does he turn the other way and let nature take its course?
 Heck no!
 He takes that dragon under his bony wing and raises it as if it’s his child.